CanduCore/Home/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the whitelisted machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: OFFICE IP
+Access to this machine is only allowed from the following IP addresses: 184.146.66.184

 Machines within the network can only be accessed by SSH.
 IP address: OFFICE IP